SamsonYuBaiJian/pip/README.md

 - **load_model_path**: Path to load model for testing or fine-tuning.
 - **experiment_type**: Experiment run type, can be "train" or "test.
 - **device**: Set device to "cpu" or "cuda".
-- **model_type**: Set to "pip" for PIP, "ablation" for 3D ResNet and "baseline" for baseline model.
+- **model_type**: Set to "pip" for PIP, "ablation" for PIP w/o SS, "phydnet" for the modified PhyDNet model and "baseline" for baseline model.
 - **num_epoch**: Number of epochs.
 - **batch_size**: Batch size.
 - **teacher_forcing_prob**: Teacher forcing probability, can be from 0 - 1.